lapsumchan/camp/README.md

 The source code has been tested on Microsoft's Windows 10 operating system and Linux (Ubuntu 18.04).
 The source code should be compatible with Windows, Mac, and Linux operating systems.

-Before using the DrFARM source code, users should have `R` version 4.3.0 or higher, and several packages installed.
+Before using `R` package, users should have `R` version 4.3.0 or higher, and several packages installed.

 ### Installation